istraka/redhat-mw-cloud-quickstart/wildfly-standalone-centos/README.md

 ## Post Deployment Steps

-- Once the deployment is successfull, go the VM and copy the Public IP of the VM.
+- Once the deployment is successful, go to the VM and copy the Public IP of the VM.
-- Open a web browser and go to **http://<PUBLIC_HOSTNAME>:8080/dukes/** and you should see the applicaiton running:
+- Open a web browser and go to **http://<PUBLIC_HOSTNAME>:8080/dukes/** and you should see the application running:

 <img src="images/app.png" width="800">